CS 106: Introduction to Data Structures

 An introduction to the fundamental data structures of computer science: strings, lists, stacks, queues, trees, BSTs, graphs, sets and their accompanying algorithms.
 Principles of algorithmic analysis and object reasoning and design will be introduced using mathematical techniques for the notions of both complexity and correctness.
 More practical issues, such as memory management and hashing, will also be covered.
 The programming language used to illustrate and implement these concepts will be able to support functional, imperative and object-oriented approaches.

-Prerequisite: CS 105 or BMC CS 110 or 113 with a grade of 2.0 or better.
+Prerequisite: CS 105 or BMC CS 109 or 113 with a grade of 2.0 or better.

 Labs

 Labs make up a major and important portion of the work for this course.
 For due dates, please see the calendar below.
 While some are given below in advance, modifications may be made throughout the semester (including changing, cutting, or adding other labs), so any work done in advance is at your own risk.
 Labs will be officially distributed one or two weeks before their due date.
+The below directory containing lab descriptions is only accessible when logged into your haverford.edu account (BMC students should contact the instructor for access).

 Coding Requirements